4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 As noted in this section, some requirements may necessitate the submission of a separate document (e.g., human

-subjects assurance, IRB certification, civil rights assurance).
+subjects assurance, certification of IRB approval or institutional exemption, civil rights assurance).
 Applicants and grantees should take particular note

 of these requirements (for example, see specific sections on Human Subjects